20089582/civ-ipriot-smiley/knowledge_and_evidence.md

 ![Sad Smiley Blinking](screenshots/sad_blinking.png)

-- Observe and document the Sad smiley as it blinks its eyes.
+**-** Observe and document the Sad smiley as it blinks its eyes.
 Describe any adjustments or issues encountered during implementation.

-  > Your answer here
+      i had to change the main.py from importing happy from happy to importing sad from sad and started using the sad() function i took the blink command from the happy class and put it into the sad class this nessesitated importing Time into the sad class to allow the time.delay function to work

   ### If It Walks Like a Duck…

   Previously, you implemented the blink functionality for the Sad smiley without utilizing the class `Blinkable`.
 Assuming you did not use `Blinkable` (even if you actually did), consider how the Sad smiley could blink similarly to the Happy smiley without this specific class.

-  1. **Class Type Analysis:** What kind of class is `Blinkable`?
+  **1.** **Class Type Analysis:** What kind of class is `Blinkable`?
 Inspect its superclass for clues about its classification.

-     > Your answer here
+      Blinkable is a abstract base class Because it inherits from abc and creates contract

-  2. **Class Implementation:** `Blinkable` is a class intended to be implemented by other classes.
+  **2.** **Class Implementation:** `Blinkable` is a class intended to be implemented by other classes.
 What generic term describes this kind of class, which is designed for implementation by others? **Clue**: Notice the lack of any concrete implementation and the naming convention.

-  > Your answer here
+      Abstraction: an interface or abstract base class states what operations must exist while intentionally hiding how they are carried out, letting each concrete class supply its own implementation.

-  3. **OO Principle Identification:** Regarding your answer to question (2), which Object-Oriented (OO) principle does this represent?
+  **3.** **OO Principle Identification:** Regarding your answer to question (2), which Object-Oriented (OO) principle does this represent?
 Choose from the following and justify your answer in 1-2 sentences: Abstraction, Polymorphism, Inheritance, Encapsulation.

-  > Your answer here
+      abstraction:
+      an interface focuses on what operations are available while deliberately hiding how they work exposing only the contract and protecting client from the implementation details

-  4. **Implementation Flexibility:** Explain why you could grant the Sad Smiley a blinking feature similar to the Happy Smiley's implementation, even without directly using `Blinkable`.
+  **4.** **Implementation Flexibility:** Explain why you could grant the Sad Smiley a blinking feature similar to the Happy Smiley's implementation, even without directly using `Blinkable`.

-  > Your answer here
+      Inheritance lets both subclasses Sad and Happy extend the abstract Blinkable base class and provide their own implementation of `blink()` this is considered polymorphism because the clients code can hold a Blinkable reference and call `blink()` without knowing which specific subclass instance it is.

-  5. **Concept and Language Specificity:** In relation to your response to question (4), what is this capability known as, and why is it feasible in Python and many other dynamically typed languages but not in most statically typed programming languages like C#? **Clue** This concept is hinted at in the title of this section.
+  **5.** **Concept and Language Specificity:** In relation to your response to question (4), what is this capability known as, and why is it feasible in Python and many other dynamically typed languages but not in most statically typed programming languages like C#? **Clue** This concept is hinted at in the title of this section.

-  > Your answer here
+      python (duck typing): if an object has the right methods/attributes you can use it.
+      C# (staticaly typed): you usually must declare an interface and have the class implemented so the compiler knows the object will work.

   ***

 ## Refactoring

-  ### Does a Smiley Have to Be Yellow?
+## Does a Smiley Have to Be Yellow?

   While our current implementation predominantly features yellow smileys, emotional expressions like sickness or anger typically utilize colors like green, red, or orange.
 We'll explore the feasibility of integrating these colors into our smileys.

-  1. **Defined Colors and Their Location:**
+**1.** **Defined Colors and Their Location:**

-     1. Which colors are defined and in which class(s)?
+   **1.** Which colors are defined and in which class(s)?

-        > Your answer here
+            the smiley class deffines and contains a deffinition of 5 colours WHITE,GREEN,RED,YELLOW,BLANK

-     2. What type of variables hold these colors?
+   **2.** What type of variables hold these colors?
 Are the values expected to change during the program's execution?
 Explain your answer.

-        > Your answer here
+            they are held in a tuple and can be changed when the smiley base class is used in other subclasses

-     3. Add the color blue to the appropriate class using the appropriate format and values.
+   **3.** Add the color blue to the appropriate class using the appropriate format and values.

-  2. **Usage of Color Variables:**
+  **2.** **Usage of Color Variables:**

-     1. In which classes are the color variables used?
+    **1.** In which classes are the color variables used?

-        > Your answer here
+           Sad,smiley,happy

-  3. **Simple Method to Change Colors:**
+  **3.** **Simple Method to Change Colors:**

-  4. What is the easiest way you can think to change the smileys to green?
+  **4.** What is the easiest way you can think to change the smileys to green?
 Easiest, not necessarily the best!
-     > Your answer here

-  Here's a revised version of the "Flexible Colors – Step 1" section for the smiley project, incorporating your specifications for formatting and content updates:
+            change directly the YELLOW variable to (0, 255, 0) instead of (255, 255, 0) this is the easiest way though far from the best way as it introduces alot of confusion

   ### Flexible Colors – Step 1

   Changing the color of the smileys once is straightforward, but it isn't very flexible.
 To facilitate various colors for smileys, it is advisable not to hardcode values in any class.
 This approach was identified earlier as a necessary change.
 Let's start by removing the built-in assumptions about color in our classes.

-  1. **Add a method called `complexion` to the `Smiley` class:** Implement this instance method to return `self.YELLOW`.
+  **1.** **Add a method called `complexion` to the `Smiley` class:** Implement this instance method to return `self.YELLOW`.
 Using the term "complexion" instead of "color" provides a more abstract terminology that focuses on the meaning rather than implementation.

-  2. **Refactor subclasses to use the `complexion` method:** Modify any subclass that directly accesses the color variable to instead utilize the new `complexion` method.
+  **2.** **Refactor subclasses to use the `complexion` method:** Modify any subclass that directly accesses the color variable to instead utilize the new `complexion` method.
 This ensures that color handling is centralized and can be easily modified in the future.

-  3. **Determine the applicable Object-Oriented principle:** Consider whether Abstraction, Polymorphism, Inheritance, or Encapsulation best applies to the modifications made in this step.
+  **3.** **Determine the applicable Object-Oriented principle:** Consider whether Abstraction, Polymorphism, Inheritance, or Encapsulation best applies to the modifications made in this step.

-  4. **Verify the implementation:** Ensure that the modifications function as expected.
+  **4.** **Verify the implementation:** Ensure that the modifications function as expected.
 The smileys should still display in yellow, confirming that the new method correctly replaces the direct color references.

   This step is crucial for setting up a more flexible system for color management in the smiley display logic, allowing for easy adjustments and extensions in the future.